 - Income – factoring in the real estate agency earnings prospects and risk.

 - Asset – by accounting for the values of the real estate agency assets and liabilities.

-Typical business valuation multiples for real estate agencies
+Typical valuation multiples for real estate companies

-Business selling price and market value
+Brokerage selling price and market value

-Your business valuation number does not necessarily equate to the business selling price.
+Your valuation number does not necessarily equate to the business selling price.
 When offering a real estate business for sale, both price and terms affect the “cash value” of the deal.

 Just as with other types of professional practices, an earnout is a frequent element of the deal.
 This makes part of the contract business selling price contingent upon its future financial performance, such as achievement of a certain level of sales.